 Paul is a Fellow of The Institution of Engineering and Technology (IET), and a member of The Institute of Health Engineering and Estate Management (IHEEM) and the British Institute of Facilities Management (BIFM).
 He is the immediate past Chairman of the Health Estates & Facilities Management Association (HEFMA) and sits on its National Council.

-Vacant post, Director of Communications and Engagement
+Rebecca Driver, Director of Communications and Engagement

 Denver Greenhalgh, Director of Governance

 Denver was previously Director of Governance at The Ipswich Hospital NHS Trust, having joined in June 2015.
 Before that, she was at Croydon Health Services NHS Trust for five years.

 Denver began her career in the NHS as a newly qualified podiatrist and after three years in this clinical role moved into leadership.

 She has worked in both community and hospital services in a range of leadership roles.
 In 2008 she decided to specialise in governance.

 Angela Tillett, Chief Medical Officer

 Angela has been Medical Director at Colchester Hospital since 2015.

 Angela trained at University College London and qualified in 1987.
 She first trained as a GP but then went on to complete paediatric training, starting as a consultant in Colchester in 2001.

 Previous roles include Lead Clinician for Paediatric Oncology Services and from March 2011 – December 2013 Divisional Director for Women and Children’s Services.
 She is an instructor for national resuscitation council courses and supports life support training and the paediatric critical care group at the Trust.